-To withdraw officially from the University of the Potomac, a student must complete a Student Status Change Request (SSCR) form with Student Services, the Registrar or an academic advisor.
+To withdraw officially from the University of the Potomac, a student must complete a Withdrawal Request Form with Student Services, the Registrar, or an academic advisor.
 Only an approved SSCR constitutes an official withdrawal.
 (See Payment and Refund Policies for financial obligations incurred when withdrawing from the University.)
 Students will be asked to complete an exit interview.

-Re-admissions/Re-entry
+Re-admissions/ Re-entry